 If you work in a part of the country where there’s snow, you definitely understand the difficulties that come with running your business in these months.
-Spring and summer are the busiest times of the year for remodelers, but to balance work load and even out cash flow, many contractors complete jobs in the winter.
+Spring and summer are the busiest times of the year for remodelers.
+However, to balance work load and even out cash flow, many contractors complete jobs in the winter.
 Here are a few easy steps to make your winter remodeling projects more successful and rewarding for both you and your clients:

 Plan ahead.
 Walk through the whole process beforehand with both your crew and your clients.